wearelighthouse/lightship/wordpress/README.md

-# Docker setup for Cakephp3 development
+# Docker setup for Wordpress theme development

-Dump these files in the root of your project.
+Dump these files in the root of your theme.

-Create `.env` file from [`.env.example`](.env.example) and fill in appropriately, you will also need to update your `Datasources` in `app.php` to use these details.
+Create `.env` file from [`.env.example`](.env.example) and fill in appropriately, these will be the details you enter when running through the Wordpress setup.
+If you have already setup the site you will need to update `wp-config.php` yourself.

 **N.B.** The `host` for your database is `db` not `localhost`.